 - Low motivation and mood changes

-Balance is critical.
-Both high cortisol and low cortisol can disrupt male health, energy, and testosterone production.
+Both high and low cortisol disrupt male health, energy, and testosterone.
+The symptoms of the two conditions overlap significantly.

 How to Lower Cortisol in Men Naturally